 Students from the Quabbin Composting and Organic Gardening Program in Hubbardston, MA working to educate peers about sustainable waste disposal, through the creation of new waste receptacles and a composting site.

-The Food Waste Recovery group identified a need to increase knowledge about composting in the region.
-Members of the group are now working towards offering a workshop for event planners to share ideas and resources for improving organic waste diversion at area events.
+The Food Waste Reduction and Composting group identified a need to increase knowledge about composting in the region.
+Members of the group are now working towards offering a series of workshops for event planners to share ideas and resources for improving organic waste diversion at area events.
 In previous years, the group generated an interest in starting a gleaning program with more research still needed to see if a program like this would be suitable for our region.

-- Formalize & build local food waste working group.
+- Continue to build local food waste working group.

 - Offer small-scale (backyard or neighborhood) composting classes.